-Without saying, water needs increase dramatically, perhaps requiring daily watering.
+Without saying, water needs increase dramatically.
+Perhaps requiring daily watering.
 It is essential that you check soil dampness frequently during hot days.
-Use a water probe or stick you finger to a depth of four to six inches (that is, if you have fluffy soil OR long fingers)!
+Use a water probe or stick you finger to a depth of four to six inches (that is, if you have fluffy soil OR unnaturally long fingers)!
 If your soil is too compacted to do this, use a small garden trowel to scratch down to that depth and check the moisture content.
-A 3" to 4" layer of good composted mulch over the entire bed will help conserve moisture.
+A minimum of 4" of good composted mulch over the entire bed will help conserve moisture.

 • Move potted plants to a cooler area under a patio cover or shade tree.

 • Never place containers on concrete or other surfaces that readily absorb heat from the sun—but if you must,

 use pot feet or other methods to provide an air space between the container and the surface.

 • Position light-colored umbrellas and/or shade cloth over the plants as I have done.

 • Be sure you provide plenty of air circulation around the plants to allow cooling.

 • Apply three or four inches of composted mulch (but not against the plant itself).

 During hot weather, spider mites are a major destructive pest.
 They are hard-to-see because they live on the underside of leaves and rasp the tissue.
 Left alone they can quickly defoliate a bush.
 Heat increases their reproduction.
 Look for "dirty" yellow stippled leaves and, in severe cases, webbing on the leaves.
 Leaves closest to the ground are usually the primary ones affected.
 Don't spend a lot time looking for the tiny insects.
 A quick light brushing of the underside of the leaf with your finger will readily support your suspicions: The surface will feel like it's covered with a fine grit.
 To help prevent a complete infestation, remove all leaves within 8" to 10" of the ground surface.